zinserjan/mocha-webpack/README.md

 Sourcemap support is already applied for you via [source-map-support](https://github.com/evanw/node-source-map-support) by mocha-webpack.
 You just need to enable them in your webpack config via the `devtool` setting.

+**Note**: For a proper debug experience in your IDE (setting breakpoints right into your code) you need to use a `devtool` which inlines the sourcemaps like `inline-source-map`.

 **webpack.config-test.js**
 ```javascript
 var nodeExternals = require('webpack-node-externals');